rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/_index.md

 [3]: {{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/
 [4]: {{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/imported-clusters/

->**Using 2.0.7 or Earlier?**
+>**Using 2.0.8 or Earlier?**
 >
->These versions of Rancher do not automatically delete the `serviceAccount`, `clusterRole`, and `clusterRole` resources after the job runs.
+>These versions of Rancher do not automatically delete the `serviceAccount`, `clusterRole`, and `clusterRoleBindings` resources after the job runs.
 You'll have to delete them yourself.